How can businesses set up and accept recurring payments from customers?

 Monthly subscription | None |

-Bacs Direct Debits are significantly cheaper than card transactions (1% + 20p per bank debit).
-This is particularly noticeable with service providers like Stripe who offer both types of recurring payment.
+Bacs Direct Debits are much cheaper than card transactions, costing just 1% per bank debit.
+This is especially noticeable with service providers like Stripe, which offer both payment options.

 Image: Stripe